SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 EXECUTION

-Read-time only (no enforcement)
+Read-time lookup only

 DEPS